Posts

 Image

-When Jesus is revealed from Heaven, the saints will experience glory, but the wicked will receive everlasting destruction .
-In his introduction to First Corinthians , the Apostle Paul describes the members of the congregation as those who are “ eagerly waiting for the Revelation of our Lord Jesus .”
-The Apostle connects this event to the “ Day of the Lord .”
+At the revelation of Jesus from Heaven, the saints will experience glory, but the wicked will receive everlasting destruction .
+Paul describes the believers of Corinth as those who are “ eagerly waiting for the revelation of our Lord Jesus ,” and he connects this event to “ the Day of the Lord .”
+In his letters, Paul refers to Christ's return as the ' Parousia ' (“ arrival ”), the ' erchomai ' (“ coming ”), and the ' epiphaneia ' (“ manifestation ”) of Jesus, as well as his “ revelation ” or ' apocalypsis .'

 Destrucción Inesperada